ilia-luk/docode/README.md

 - Run `node server.js` to test mongodb connection
 - Run `prefix(Ctrl-b) d` to deattach from session
 - Run `docker-compose down` when finished

+## TODO

+- add .vimrc settings
+- move to neovim
+- check how to use Terminator in docker container
+- add nginx container
+- add ssh to ubuntu container
+- automate connect to node containers and mongo container through ssh in a tmux window
+- enable ssl
+- add vim/neovim plugins
+- add authorized ssh list for tmux pair programming
+- production ready